Open Seating - Tickets are not required.

 Design Thinking, Design Doing

-Dave Owens, Professor for the Practice of Management and Innovation, Faculty Director, VU Accelerator-Summer Business Institute.
-Dave is a well-established authority on innovation and new product development who has lent his expertise to Fortune 500 companies and students alike.
+David A. Owens, Professor for the Practice of Management and Innovation.
+He is a former designer and an authority on the innovation adoption and product development process who has lent his expertise to Fortune 500 companies, startups, and students alike.

 Rogers Hall, Professor and Chair, Department of Teaching and Learning.
-His research concerns learning and teaching in STEM conceptual practices,comparative studies of embodied action in these practices, and the organization and development of representational practices more generally.
+He does research on learning and teaching STEM conceptual practices, comparative studies of embodied action in these practices, and the organization and development of representational practices more generally.

 103 Wilson Hall